Bergen Neck

 The waterfront of Bergen Neck varies greatly.
 The Central Railroad of New Jersey crossed the CRRNJ Newark Bay Bridge to its line to Communipaw Terminal, portions of which are now used by the Hudson Bergen Light Rail.
 The National Docks Secondary line is now used by Norfolk Southern to Port Jersey and other points.
 The emergence of the Hudson Palisades on Bergen Neck is called Bergen Hill, which is also traversed with rail lines.

 During the 20th century the east side of the peninsula was home to heavy industry, rail and shipping facilities, and military installations, notably Standard Oil, Central Railroad of New Jersey, and the Military Ocean Terminal at Bayonne.
 Some areas, particularly Constable Hook and Port Jersey still function in that capacity.
 Other brownfields have been redeveloped for residential, commercial, and recreational use, such as Liberty State Park.
 The west, or Newark Bay side, in Bayonne has traditionally been more residential while in Jersey City, it has tended to be more mixed-use, combining residences, retail, municipal services, manufacturing, and recreation, such as Lincoln Park.
 Projects to provide public access to the water's edge are in progress with the creation of Hudson River Waterfront Walkway and the Hackensack RiverWalk.

-Bounded to the north by the termini of the New Jersey Turnpike and St. Marginal Highway, Bergen Neck encompasses approximately 24.93 square miles (64.57 km²).
-As of the most recent estimate, the peninsula is home to 448,570 people, yielding a population density of 17,993 people per square mile (6,947 people per km²).
+Bounded to the north by the termini of the New Jersey Turnpike and St. Marginal Highway, Bergen Neck encompasses approximately 24.93 square miles (64.57 km^{2}).
+As of the most recent estimate, the peninsula is home to 448,570 people, yielding a population density of 17,993 people per square mile (6,947 people per km^{2}).
 Elevation on Bergen Neck ranges from just a few meters above mean sea level to a maximum of 80 m; however, a substantial portion of the land lies at roughly 30 m elevation.